Vylax/daily_ai_feed/README.md

 *   **Configuration:** Most parameters (feeds, limits, models, schedule, emails, etc.) are controlled via `config.yaml`.
 *   **Prompts:** Edit the prompt templates directly within the `processing.py`, `summarization.py`, and `tutorial_generator.py` files to tailor the AI's behavior.
 *   **Digest Structure:** Modify `src/assembly.py` to change the layout or sections of the Markdown digest.
+*   **Project Context:** Update `project_context.md` with details about your current projects to receive more relevant actionable insights.

 ## Token Cost Estimation (Gemini API)